hydranix/Privoxy_Comcast_Injection_Remover/README.md

 For Windows save the files as comcast.filter.txt and comcast.action.txt

-Then add this line to privoxy's config file:
+Then add these lines to privoxy's config file:

+    actionsfile comcast.action
     filterfile comcast.filter

 # How it works